krosti/learn-nodejs/pages/node/globals.md

 ## Global Objects

-NodeJS global objects are global in nature and available in all modules.
+Node.js global objects are global in nature and available in all modules.
 You don't need to include these objects in your application; rather they can be used directly.
 These objects are modules, functions, strings and object etc. Some of these objects aren't actually in the global scope but in the module scope.

 Global objects are given below: